BocuD/LLServer/README.md

 - Profile creation / Login
 - Travel snap prints
 - Album prints
+- Live viewing / profile card printing
 - (Partial) profile customization
 - (Partial) member gacha (gacha cards are hardcoded right now to a 9 Umi HRs)

 ## Currently unsaved data

-- Game history (needed for profile card printing)
-- Profile card data
 - Stage unlocks (these are all unlocked by default)
-- Music unlocks (these are all unlocked by default - note that you still need the right member cards to be able to play a song)
+- Some travel data
 - Probably more

 ## To do